 This method of transportation should be used only with full assurance that the vehicles are safe and the drivers are reliable.
 Make sure there is adequate insurance coverage for each vehicle.
+Adhere rigidly to the Tour Plan requirements.
 The Summit is not responsible for vehicles parked in parking areas.